 Within the high severity cases are permanent patient injuries ranging from serious to grave and patient death.
 Typically, the higher the clinical severity, the higher the indemnity payments & the more frequently payment occurs.

-There has been a slight increase in the volume of the most severe patient outcomes over the last 10 years.
+The volume of the most severe patient outcomes has held relatively steady over the last 10 years.